andreaskaempf/adventofcode/2024/README.md

   't' (Part 1).
 For Part 2, find the largest set of nodes that are all connected to each other, sort names and join with commas.
 Did this directly, no graph library (would not have helped).

+* **Day 24** (Go): not complete

+* **Day 25** (Go): Input is a series of 6x5 blocks of # and . characters,
+  representing locks (heights from top down) or keys (heights from bottom up).
+  Find out how many key & lock pairs fit, i.e., heights to not overlap.
+  Checking was trivial, but parsing the input into arrays of heights was a chore.
+There is no Part 2, granted automatically when you complete all the other puzzles.

 To compile and run a **Go** program
 * Change into the directory with the program